Skip to content

 OTA tests measure radio performance of the product in its enclosure, antennas included.
 Performed in CTIA-type anechoic chamber.

-1. The product is placed on a rotating support at the centre of a CTIA anechoic chamber (typically 5 m radius).
+1. The product is placed on a rotating support at the centre of an anechoic chamber accredited per the CTIA OTA test plan.

 2. A calibrated measurement antenna is positioned at fixed distance.